Owlstone

 Grant in 2017

 Sound Pharmaceuticals, Inc. is a biopharmaceutical company based in Seattle, Washington, that specializes in developing neurotologic drugs aimed at treating sensorineural diseases of the inner ear.
-Established in 2001, the company focuses on creating prescription medications that help prevent and treat hearing loss.
-Its innovative platform works by developing compounds that antagonize growth inhibitory proteins, allowing normally non-dividing epithelial cells in the inner ear to divide and potentially become replacement auditory hair cells.
-This process, which does not occur naturally in humans after birth, offers a new approach to addressing various forms of hearing loss in a cost-effective manner.
+Founded in 2001, the company focuses on creating prescription medications that help prevent and treat hearing loss, specifically targeting sensorineural hearing loss.
+Sound Pharmaceuticals is working on innovative treatments that involve compounds designed to inhibit growth-inhibitory proteins, allowing non-dividing epithelial cells in the inner ear to divide and potentially transform into replacement auditory hair cells.
+This approach seeks to address various forms of hearing loss in a cost-effective manner, which represents a significant advancement in auditory health care.

 Aridis Pharmaceuticals